Friday, 3 November 2017

 Vauxhall Ramble is a dance from "For the Year 1788 Sixteen Country Dances With their proper Figures, for the Harp, Harpsichord, and Violin; as performed at the Prince of Wales's & other Grand Balls and Assemblies.
 Humbly dedicated to the Nobility & Gentry Subscribers to Willis's Rooms, Festino By John Fentum, he intends continuing this work in the same manner as the late F Werner.
 Price 1s 6d."

-Vauxhall Gardens one of the leading venues for public entertainment in London, from the mid-17th century to the mid-19th century.
+Vauxhall Gardens was one of the leading venues for public entertainment in London from the mid-17th century to the mid-19th century.
 Originally known as 'New Spring Gardens', the Gardens consisted of several acres of trees and shrubs with attractive walks.
 Initially, entrance was free, with food and drink being sold to support the venture.
-The site became Vauxhall Gardens in 1785 and admission was charged for its many attractions.
+The site became Vauxhall Gardens in 1785, and admission was charged for its many attractions.
 The Gardens drew all manner of people and supported enormous crowds, with its paths and walks being noted for romantic assignations.
-Such was it s success that all pleasure gardens around the country, including Bath, were popularly referred as Vauxhall.
+Such was its success that all pleasure gardens around the country, including Bath, were popularly referred to as Vauxhall.

 Willis's Rooms had previously been known as Almack's and continued to be referred to by both names until well into the nineteenth century.
 Willis's was primarily a gambling club to which women were admitted, as well as men.
 Male members proposed and elected the female members, and women proposed and elected the male members.
 It was also famous for its balls which were attended by the cream of Regency society.